hardhats/vista-install-docs/New/InstallCache.rst

 +-------+

 After the final mapping is set, click OK to be sent back to the Routine Mapping page.
-You should now see the nine mappings listed on the page.
+You should now see the eight mappings listed on the page.
 Click on the Save Changes button.

 .. figure::